jmcastelo/scripts/workshop/README.md

 HDF = Hierarchical Data Format

-- Set of libraries and data formats, designed to store and organize largfe amounts of data.
+- Set of libraries and data formats.
+- Designed to store and organize large amounts of data.
 - An HDF5 files is a container of heterogeneous datasets (images, tables, graphs, documents, etc.)
 - Available for C, C++, Fortran, Java and Python.

 [Introduction to HDF5](https://support.hdfgroup.org/documentation/hdf5/latest/_intro_h_d_f5.html)

+### Instructions

 `cd ~/source-code`